-Two dozen wonderful public parks are sprinkled through the Stroud Region and offer many excellent recreational facilities and enjoyable opportunities for active and passive pursuits.
+Two dozen wonderful public parks are throughout the Stroud Region which offer many excellent recreational facilities and enjoyable opportunities for active and passive pursuits.
 Please obey all posted rules for your safety, enjoyment, and the benefit of all.

 Three ways to learn about our parks

 Pick up our new Stroud Region Parks Directory at our Day Street Office, Stroudsburg Borough Office, East Stroudsburg Borough Office or the Stroud Township Office.
 They're also available in our kiosks in various parks.

 Visit the Regional Parks GoogleMap for an interactive guide to your local parks.
 Each element is clickable for more information.

 3. Print a map of your favorite park below...